 The VA also provides a Health Benefits Explorer tool online so you can check if you’re eligible for health care.

-Veterans can take advantage of higher education and other vocational-type programs.
-These VA education benefits can go towards traditional degrees, non-college degrees, on-the-job training, and apprenticeships.
+Veterans can take advantage of higher education and other vocational training programs.
+These VA education benefits can go towards:

 You can receive your benefits under one of the following programs offered by the VA:

 - Post-9/11 GI Bill

 The GI Bill program, which supplies education benefits to veterans, is split into two types: the Montgomery GI Bill and the Post-9/11 GI Bill.
 If you served before 9/11/2001, you may qualify for the Montgomery GI Bill.
 If you served after 9/11/2001, you may qualify for the Post-9/11 GI Bill.

 If you started your service before 9/11/2001 and continued to serve after that date, you may qualify for both types of GI Bill, and you’ve likely been asked to pick one or the other.
 Each program has its own requirements and uses.

 Chapter 30, the Montgomery GI Bill (MGIB), can give educational benefits to veterans for up to 36 months.
 You can use it for degrees, certificates, apprenticeships, on-the-job trainings, and correspondence courses.
 You can also use it for remedial, deficiency, or refresher courses if they’re approved.